Alireza-shm/Constory/README.md

 <p align="center">
 		<img align="center" src="https://github.com/Alireza-shm/Constory/blob/main/Images/Tr.jpg" "height="500" width="500" />
 </p>
 - Weights of extracted topics based on the appearing in the number of tweets posted in each year

+- Topic Weights = "Number of topics assigned to each tweet" / "Each year tweets contain that topic"